Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 Aelius Rufus Visits the Future, part 1

 Salvete, carissimi amici.
 It's me, Aelius Rufus.
 You may remember me from a guided tour through the castellum Saalburg in Germania.
 I'm visiting my friend Gaius Fannius.
-He's a centurion with the II Augusta stationed in Britannia and just helped building the Antonine Wall.
-He's on holiday now and promised to show me some places in Britannia.
+He's a centurion with Gaul auxiliary stationed in Arbeia and just helped building the Antonine Wall - his lads covered the legionaries from local surprises. *grin* He's on holiday now and promised to show me some places in Britannia.
 But what is even better, he has a friend from the Caledonian tribes, one Merlinus who is a druid, a sorcerer or something, and he'll show us the future.
 Let's hope that Tony won't find out about it; he and his generals don't like soldiers to dabble in tribal magic.

 So I took a ship from Bononia to Arbeia harbour where the Tinea river flows into the Mare Germanicum and where my friend Gaius awaited me.
 I recognised him at once in the crowd lining the pier.
 The soldiers nicknamed him Ursus because of his broad shoulders and hairy arms; some say also because of his temper, but he's a nice guy.
 He only shows his temper when some inept recruits still don't keep formation after a month's training.
 Then he can get quite formidable as I've once witnessed.
 Those recruits probably longed for a good fight against the Chatti if that got them away from Ursus.